The Leo Kelly Blacktown Arts Centre

 Join us in celebration of the opening of Ghosts in the Kitchen with an evening of First Nations performance, dance, poetry and music.

-Ghosts in the Kitchen is a group exhibition that explores the complex relationships between food, culture, and identity from the perspective of Indigenous Australian and Oceanic First Nations peoples.
+Ghosts in the Kitchen is a group exhibition that explores the complex relationships between food, culture, and identity from the perspective of First Nations peoples within Australia.

 Rebecca Ray is an experienced Meriam curator and writer, living and working on Gadigal land, where she is the Curator, First Nations Art at the Museum of Contemporary Art, Australia.
 Her practice is concerned with the re-Indigenisation, rematriation and the reclamation of autonomous and sovereign spaces, with an interest in global First Nations relationality and solidarity that inform curatorial and research methodologies.
 Rebecca holds a Bachelor of Arts (History and Sociology) from Griffith University, Queensland with a research background in decolonisation, identity politics and intersectionality.